-An independent special committee of our board of directors is currently engaged in a review of papers co-authored by our chief executive officer in connection with her doctoral research at Washington State University.
+An independent special committee of our board of directors engaged in a review of papers co-authored by our former chief executive officer in connection with her doctoral research at Washington State University and found that she altered images in her 2011 doctoral dissertation and at least four research papers that she co-authored while a graduate student at Washington State University, and published from 2011 to 2014.

-An independent special committee of our board of directors is currently engaged in a review of papers co-authored by our chief executive officer, Dr. Leen Kawas, in connection with her doctoral research at Washington State University, among other things, including an investigation of allegations that Dr. Kawas manipulated images used in research published by Dr. Kawas in connection with her Ph.D. studies.
+An independent special committee of our board of directors engaged in a review of papers co-authored by our former chief executive officer, Dr. Leen Kawas, in connection with her doctoral research at WSU, including, among other things, an investigation of allegations that Dr. Kawas altered images used in research published by Dr. Kawas in connection with her doctoral studies.